Estimated reading time: 5 mins

 Another very important item is a knife or a multi-tool that can help you do any of the innumerable things you might need to, while setting up camp, making a makeshift sling, cutting a cord etc.

-The other things that we found very useful over our many hiking trips are – a good torch with extra batteries, matches, lighter, tinder, camping stove, foot care and insect repellent sprays, sunglasses, sunscreen, basic camping utensils, hanging lamp for the tent.
+The other things that we found very useful over our many hiking trips are – a good torch with extra batteries, matches, lighter, tinder, camping stove, foot care and insect repellent sprays, sunglasses (my favorite choice has to be Ray Ban sunglasses), sunscreen, basic camping utensils, hanging lamp for the tent.

 Hike away your work and life stress